jvaisaonna/state-based-lww-element-graph/README.md

 | --------- | ----------------------- | -------- | ------- |
 | vertex    | String, Number, Boolean | `true`   |         |

-Error will be threw if `vertex` are not exist in the graph
+Throw an error when `vertex` are not exist in the graph

 #### Method: `findAllPaths(from, to, visited = [], allPaths = [])`: Array